The Negative Effects of Microwaves

-There have been a lot of studies about the use of this popular appliance in homes around the world, especially in larger cities.
-Studies have shown that regular use of a microwave can result in severe consequences to one’s health.
-In this article, learn what the negative effects of microwave use can be.
+There are many studies about the use of this popular appliance, especially in larger cities.
+Studies have shown that the regular use of a microwave can greatly affect your health.
+In this article, we’ll take a closer look at the negative effects of microwaves.

 How does a microwave work?

-Without a doubt, the microwave is one of mankind’s most modern inventions, which in a few short minutes can heat or cook our food.
-Microwaves are very easy to use, they save time and energy, and they use less electricity than that of a traditional oven.
+Without a doubt, the microwave is one of mankind’s most modern inventions.
+In a few short minutes, it can heat or cook your food.
+Microwaves are very easy to use, save time and energy, and use less electricity than a traditional oven.

 They use a form of electromagnetic energy, using longwave radiation like radio waves.
-Each microwave contains a magnetron, which is a tube where radiation at about 2450 MHz interacts with the molecules in food.
-They are a form of electromagnetic energy, including light, just like radio waves.
-Each oven has a magnetron, a tube where the radiation, of about 2450 MHz, which interacts with the molecules that make up the food.
-Each wave of energy created by this appliance changes polarity from positive to negative in every cycle, or millions of times per second.
-This molecular friction creates heat, but it also damages or destroys amino acids contained in the food, resulting in substances that are toxic to the body.
+Each microwave contains a magnetron, which is a tube where radiation at about 2,450 MHz interacts with the molecules in food.
+Each energy wave goes from positive to negative in every cycle, millions of times per second.
+This creates heat, but it also damages or destroys the food’s amino acids.

-First of all, one phenomenon specific to this appliance is superheated water.
-When we put a bowl of water in the microwave to heat it up, it can reach boiling temperatures but without the characteristic “bubbles,” so that we don’t always realize whether or not the water is boiling.
-Sometimes a container can explode the instant we open the door to the oven due to the change in temperature.
-This can cause severe burns to the hands, face, and neck.
-Care must always be taken whenever a microwave is used to heat water for tea, coffee, etc., or any other liquid such as a broth or milk.
+Firstly, one aspect specific to this appliance is superheated water.
+When you heat a bowl of water in the microwave, it can reach boiling temperatures without the characteristic “bubbles”.
+As a result, you don’t always realize whether water is boiling.
+A container can explode the moment you open the door because of the change in temperature.
+This can cause severe burns to your hands, face, and neck.
+Always be careful when using a microwave to heat any liquids.

-Secondly, leaching is an issue: this is a major concern of some microwave users.
+Secondly, leaching is an issue and is a major concern for some microwave users.
 Certain types of containers release chemicals into the food when heated, due to the leaching of plastic compounds.
-Ingesting these substances can be carcinogenic.
-It’s critical to use with care and make sure you avoid the types of containers that aren’t microwave safe.
-If you have no choice but to use a microwave to cook something, it’s best to use a glass plate.
+These substances can be carcinogenic.
+It’s critical to be careful and make sure you avoid the types of containers that aren’t microwave-safe.
+If you have to use a microwave to cook something, use a glass plate.

-And lastly, as we said earlier, microwaves can greatly alter the content of food.
-They reduce levels of vitamin B12, which is critical to the production of red blood cells and other cells in the body, and they also almost completely destroy flavonoids, which are anti-inflammatory agents and also help fight against cancer.
+Lastly, as we mentioned earlier, microwaves can greatly alter the content of food.
+They reduce vitamin B12 levels, which are crucial to the production of various cells, including red blood cells.
+They also almost completely destroy flavonoids, which are anti-inflammatory agents and also help fight against cancer.
 Enzymes and antibiotic properties contained in breast milk can also be destroyed.

 Dangers of using a microwave

-- Minerals from vegetables are converted into free radicals, which have been linked to cancer.
+- Microwaves convert minerals from vegetables into free radicals, which are linked to cancer.

-- Eating foods cooked in a microwave can increase growth rates of cancerous tumors in the stomach and intestine (part of the reason why there are so many cases of colon cancer).
+- Boost growth rates of cancerous tumors in the stomach and intestine (may be why there are so many cases of colon cancer)

-- Eating these foods regularly can cause cancer cell production in tissues to increase.
+- Cause cancer cell production in tissues to increase

-- The immune system is weakened due to changes in blood plasma and the lymph nodes
+- Weaken your immune system due to changes in blood plasma and lymph nodes

-- The quantity of nutrients, minerals, and vitamins in food is reduced or altered in microwaves, to levels so low it’s “as if we hadn’t eaten it at all.”
+- Lower or alter the number of nutrients, minerals, and vitamins in food to levels so low it’s as if we hadn’t eaten it at all

-- Cell walls of vegetables heated with microwaves are completely fractured, when seen under a microscope.
+- Vegetable cell walls heated with microwaves are completely fractured when observers look under a microscope.